 The frequency of taking backups should be determined by the nature of your business.
 For example, if you run an e-commerce store, it’s advisable to backup your website on a weekly or even daily basis so that you don’t lose the customers and orders details on your store.

 #6 Functional testing

-To ensure that your website always work bug-free, you do need to test its functions regularly.
-However if you don’t have time to test your website, you can considering hiring a web developer for the regular maintenance.
+To ensure that your website always works bug-free, you do need to test its functions regularly.
+However, if you don’t have time to test your website, you can consider hiring a web developer for regular maintenance.

 Functional testing may involve: